How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Adding Currency Conversion To Your Web SiteDo you plan to set up an e-commerce site, or sell your products online?
-If so, then it’s a great idea to consider providing users with currency conversion.
+Adding Currency Conversion To Your WP SiteAre you thinking about setting up an e-commerce web site or selling goods online?
+If so, then here’s a good idea: think about providing your prospects with a currency conversion service.

-Currency conversion tools allow your prospects to have the cost of a foreign currency amount translated into their home currency at the purchase or checkout phase.
-It also lets your visitors see the exact amount their card or PayPal account will be charged, expressed in their home currency.
+Currency conversion allows your visitors to translate foreign currency pricing to their home currency at the buying or checkout phase.
+It also lets visitors see the exact amount their credit card or PayPal account will be charged, expressed in their own local currency.

-One great advantage of adding currency conversion to your site is that it allows your customers to view and understand pricing in foreign countries in their own local currency, making it it easier for visitors to work out their costs and expenses.
+The obvious benefit of adding currency conversion to your site is that it allows visitors to view and understand pricing in foreign countries in their own home currency, and makes it easier for purchasers to calculate their costs and expenses.

-If you are a WordPress user, you can add currency conversion using a plugin to your website, allowing your visitors to quickly work out the cost of your products.
+If your site is powered by WordPress, it’s simple to add a currency conversion plugin to currency conversion to your website via a plugin, allowing your customers to quickly work out the cost of your goods.

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WP plugin with a beautiful and unique converter tooltip.
-And, it’s also free!
+Currencyr is a simple, easy-to-use and complete currency converter plugin with a unique converter tooltip.
+Best of all, it’s free to install and use on your WordPress site.

 • Currency table and converter widget

-• Supports integration with a number of e-store plugins such as WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.
+• Supports integration with various e-store plugins such as WooCommerce and Shopp.

-Note: The Currencyr plugin requires PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed.
-Ask your web host to upgrade your PHP.
+Note: This plugin requires PHP 5.3.0 or later.
+Do not use this plugin if you currently have an older version of PHP installed.
+Alternatively, ask your web host to check and upgrade your PHP server installation if necessary.

-You can install the plugin from your WordPress admin area by searching for “currencyr” in the Plugins screen and clicking “Install Now” …
+You can install the Currencyr plugin from your WP dashboard by searching for “currencyr” in the Plugins section and clicking “Install Now” …

 WordPress Plugin - Currency Converter